 For kids, learning guitar can be an incredibly rewarding experience – it can teach discipline, it boasts many benefits to mental health, and it’s one of the best possible outlets for creativity.
 For parents, finding the best guitars for kids can be a confusing process – there are tons of options, and not so many ways to narrow down the choices.

-For that reason, in this KillerGuitarRigs Guide, we’ll be taking a look at the 10 best guitars for kids.
+For that reason, in this KillerGuitarRigs Guide, we’ll be taking a look at the 10 best kids guitars.
 We’re bringing you 5 acoustic guitars and 5 electric guitars from budget choices through to high end options.

 We kept things consistent during the test by using the same amplifier throughout, in this case, a Boss Katana 50 MKII.
 We didn’t use any effects so that we could really hear the natural character of the guitars.

-In deciding which were the best guitars for kids, we focused on features, tone, comfort for younger players, and overall build quality.
+In deciding which were the best electric and acoustic guitars for kids, we focused on features, tone, comfort for younger players, and overall build quality.

-- Our Top Three Picks – Electric Guitars
+- Our Top Three Picks – Best Electric Guitars for Kids

 - Best Electric Guitars for Kids